hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

-# Deploy a sample container
+# Launch the first container

 Now, let's try to launch a container.
 To complete this tutorial, you need the following: